Photo by Frank Barnett

-In addition to dozens of wine tasting rooms, the Salem area is also home to one of the state’s few spots devoted entirely to cheese tasting.
-Willamette Valley Cheese Company was created by owner Rod Volbeda, who spent more than a decade perfecting cheese recipes and nurturing his herd of jersey cows.
-The result is more than 30 varieties of buttery, handcrafted cheeses.
-Guests who visit the tasting room can learn more about the cheese making process, plus sample nearly all 30 varieties.
+In addition to dozens of wine tasting rooms, the Salem area is also home to one of the state’s few spots devoted entirely to cheese tasting - Willamette Valley Cheese Company.
+Guests who visit the tasting room can learn more about the cheese making process and sample many varieties.

 There are more than 29,000 acres of hazelnuts grown in Oregon and Pacific Hazelnut Candy Factory located just north of Salem, turns these delectable nuts into mouth-watering confections.
 Visitors can tour the factory to see how the candies are made and then sample them in the gift shop.

 If pastries and pies filled with fresh, local fruit makes your mouth water, then you definitely don’t want to miss a visit to Willamette Valley Pie Company.
 Their farm store is located on the same property as the bakery where guests can tour the facilities and berry fields, watch the bakers in action and then finish the experience with a slice of warm pie à la mode.